Luizggariani/Project-Tibia/README.md

 - Deploy the chatbot as a web application or integrate it with messaging platforms.
 - Optimize the database for handling larger datasets and more complex queries.

+<<<<<<< HEAD
 This project serves as a foundation for further exploration and development in the fields of data engineering, backend development, and AI-powered applications.

+## Project Progress

+So far, we have successfully:
+- Set up Git and SSH for secure code management.
+- Configured the PostgreSQL 16 database with the pgvector extension inside a Docker container running on WSL.
+- Established the initial project structure and repository on GitHub.
+>>>>>>> bc2cacd (Clean up temporary text and add project progress note to README)